 The ambition for flu vaccine coverage is to reach or exceed 75% uptake for people aged 65 years and over, as recommended by the World Health Organization (WHO).
 In England, between 2004-05 and 2019-20, flu vaccine uptake fluctuated between 71% and 75%.
 Provisional data from the winter of 2020-21 (between 1 September 2020 and 30 November 2020) shows that uptake in people aged 65 years and over reached 77%.
 This is the first time the WHO target has been met since the winter of 2005-06, when flu vaccine uptake reached 75%.

 Between 2007 and 2019, England had some of the highest levels of flu vaccination coverage among those aged 65 and over compared to other OECD countries.
 In 2019, 72% of registered patients aged 65 and over were immunised.
 The Netherlands and the UK have among the highest levels of flu vaccine coverage, while Finland, Denmark and Germany have the lowest levels of coverage.

 About this data

-Influenza vaccination rates refer to the number of people aged 65 and over who have received an annual influenza vaccination, divided by the total number of people over 65 years of age.
+OECD data: Influenza vaccination rates refer to the number of people aged 65 and over who have received an annual influenza vaccination, divided by the total number of people over 65 years of age.
 In some countries, the data are for people over 60 years of age.
 The main limitation in terms of data comparability arises from the use of different data sources, whether survey or programme, which are susceptible to different types of errors and biases.
 For example, data from population surveys may reflect some variation due to recall errors and irregularity of administration.
-The definition and comparability information are taken directly from the OECD report Health at a Glance 2017.
+The definition and comparability information are taken directly from the OECD report Health at a Glance 2019.
 Detailed information about the definitions, source and methods for each country can be downloaded here.